LEXES7/HomeMate/README.md

-HomeMate - Home Inventory System
+*HomeMate is an Smart Home Inventory System*
 Overview
-HomeMate is a full-stack home inventory management system built using the MERN stack (MongoDB, Express.js, React, Node.js).
+HomeMate is a full stack home inventory management system built using the MERN stack (MongoDB, Express.js, React, Node.js).
 It provides an intuitive and efficient solution for users to track, organize, and manage household items.
-Whether you're keeping tabs on groceries, appliances, or personal belongings, HomeMate simplifies inventory management with a user-friendly interface and robust backend.
+Whether you're keeping tabs on groceries, appliances, or personal belongings, HomeMate simplifies inventory management with a user friendly interface and robust backend.
 Features

 Item Management: Add, update, delete, and categorize household items with ease.